Statement of policy in relation to the briefing of Counsel

 The Attorney General briefs counsel without regard to gender, sexual orientation, race, disability, age, religious belief, marital/family status or membership of the Traveller community.

-- Accordingly, the Attorney General has established panels of counsel for some areas of State practice.
+Accordingly, to provide guidance when nominating Counsel, the Attorney General has established panels of counsel for some areas of State practice.
 Counsel on these panels either already have or will develop expertise in the relevant area of practice.
 Counsel wishing to be placed on a particular panel or panels should state, when indicating their willingness to be briefed, their relevant skills and experience.
+Membership of a panel does not guarantee that Counsel will be briefed.

 Value for Money